Khaudum the wildest national park in Namibia

 What to Expect in Khaudum?

-The Hidden Treasures of Khaudum
+Hidden Treasures of Khaudum

-• Waterholes: These are the heart of the park, especially in the dry season.
+• Waterholes: These are the heart of the park, especially during the dry season.
 Observing the animals that come to drink is one of the most exciting experiences.
 Each waterhole has its unique atmosphere and visitors.

 How Do You Feel in Khaudum?